MTSU Department of Economics and Finance Working Papers

 Abstract: The effects of changes in monetary policy are studied in a general equilibrium model where money facilitates transactions.
 Because there are two types of agents, workers and capitalists, different elasticities of money demand exist, implying that monetary policy influences the distribution of income.
 When earnings inequality is incorporated into monetary policy rule is the model able to replicate cyclical fluctuations of both real and nominal aggregates as well as the inequality measure.
 Additionally, monetary policy becomes more countercyclical when the fraction of transfers received by the workers increases.

-Abstract: Many studies delete
+Abstract: Many studies delete incomplete

-potentially biased parameter estimates.
+biased parameter estimates.
 Multiple imputation

 provides a model-based method of simultaneously estimating missing values for